Keerthana07S/displacement_optimizer/README.md

 # Displacement Optimizer
-In my Physics class, we had a mini contest to select nine vectors from ninety vectors, such that the resultant vector is as small as possible.
-I learned how to use PuLP-a library useful for combinatorial optimization problems-so I could always optimize for a displacement of 0.
+This Python program leverages the library PulP to take any number of 2D vectors, and find 9 optimal vectors such that their resultant when summed as a displacement near or equal to 0.